Short-term disability insurance is sometimes mandatory depending on the state where you work – not where you live.

 The list of states that have a mandatory short-term disability program for workers in both private industry and public service jobs has only eight entries.
 It is easiest to get benefits for temporary income losses when your local government forces you to buy the coverage in advance.

 At the time of publication, only seven states and one territory have this requirement.
 The highest-paying plan depends on your earnings while working as the percentage of pre-disability income and hard-dollar caps determine the monthly amount.

 States without Short-Term Disability Requirements

 Unfortunately, the list of states that do not have a mandatory short-term disability plan for workers in private industry has far more entries.
 However, these same people often support benefits for government employees.

-People working in these regions need to purchase coverage through a private company to protect their wages from temporary work absences caused by non-occupational illnesses and injuries.
+People working in these regions must purchase coverage through a private company to protect their wages from temporary work absences caused by non-occupational illnesses and injuries.

 State Long-Term Disability

-No state has mandatory long-term disability insurance because Social Security steps in to fill this void across the country.
+No state has mandatory long-term disability insurance because Social Security fills this void nationwide.
 However, the two programs do not pay very much.

 - SSDI has an average monthly benefit of $1,258

-Therefore, some people choose to buy extra coverage to supplement existing state-based coverage.
+Therefore, some people buy extra coverage to supplement existing state-based coverage.